 When to Schedule the Follow-Up Visit

 At this follow-up visit, your provider will examine the incision site for proper closure, expected recovery, and any signs of complications.
-This appointment helps confirm that healing is progressing as it should and gives you space to discuss pain, swelling, or other issues without delay.
+This appointment helps confirm that healing is progressing as it should and gives you space to discuss pain, swelling, diapering, or bathing questions.

-Regular follow-ups help protect your health and keep your recovery on track.
-You deserve clear, timely care, and this visit supports that freedom by making sure your healing stays steady, safe, and well monitored.
+Regular follow-ups help protect your child’s health and keep recovery on track.
+You deserve clear, timely care, and this visit supports that by making sure healing stays steady, safe, and well monitored.

 Frequently Asked Questions